melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/index.md

 ## Topic 1: Remote log in

+In this topic we will learn how to connect to a *Unix* computer via a method called *SSH* and run a few basic commands.

-### Connecting to HPC
+### Connecting to a Unix computer

 To begin this workshop you will need to connect to an HPC.
 Today we will use the LIMS-HPC.
 The computer called *lims-hpc-m* (m is for master which is another name for head node) is the one that coordinates all the HPCs tasks.

 **Server details**: